Fort Lauderdale Negligent Security Lawyers

 - You came to harm specifically due to the property owner’s breach in security.
 In other words, if you are robbed in a liquor store with poor lighting, it is probably going to be difficult to argue that the crime would not have occurred had lighting in the store been better.
 However, if the store did not have security cameras installed or a security guard on duty, those things would be more likely to constitute negligent security.

-When you contact our offices about your case and set up a free initial consultation, the first thing we will do is go over these elements as they relate to your specific situation.
+When you contact our Fort Lauderdale Negligent Security Lawyers about your case and set up a free initial consultation, the first thing we will do is go over these elements as they relate to your specific situation.
 In this way, we can evaluate the strength of your case and let you know whether or not we recommend filing a claim.

-Don’t Let Florida Property Owners Get Away with Unsafe Practices – Work with Aggressive Negligent Security Attorneys Who Won’t Back Down
+Don’t Let Florida Property Owners Get Away with Unsafe Practices – Work with Fort Lauderdale Negligent Security Lawyers Who Won’t Back Down

 Negligent security claims often pit victims against the deep pockets of big businesses and well-off property owners who will do everything in their power to avoid compensating you and changing their practices.

 When going up against such an adversary, you need someone on your side that is equally relentless in their desire to ensure you receive a fair and just settlement and that unsafe practices are done away with.
 At Lawlor, White & Murphey, we believe in protecting the rights of the little guy – and in making South Florida as safe as possible.
 Businesses and other property owners should not be able to get away with engaging in practices that lead to injury or harm, and we see it as our duty to stop them.